stuartellis/stuartellis-site-hugo/content/articles/powershell-aws.md

 Set-DefaultAWSRegion -Region us-west-1
 ~~~

-> By default, PowerShell Core reads and writes these credentials into an encrypted store.
+> By default, PowerShell reads and writes these credentials into an encrypted store.

 Once the module and credentials are available, you may use AWS cmdlets to manage your infrastructure.
 The module also defines [aliases for the cmdlets](https://docs.aws.amazon.com/powershell/latest/userguide/pstools-discovery-aliases.html), and a special [$AWSHistory variable](https://docs.aws.amazon.com/powershell/latest/userguide/pstools-pipelines.html).